hieulel/CUPID/Documentation/guide/README.md

 ```

 ## Version control, Git
 Git is a distributed version-control systems to tracking changes in source code during software development.
 It is designed for coordinating work among programmer.
-Its goals include speed, data integrity, and support for distribtued, non-linear workflows.
+Its goals include speed, data integrity, and support for distributed, non-linear workflows.

 In respect of CUPID, code development will be divided into different sections for team members to work on.
 Different from a word processor document and spreadsheet, the code only makes sense and work when it is in a full package, i.e. line by line.
-Since members can work on the code seperately, therefore compiling error is almost expected if Git is not implemented.
+Since members can work on the code separately, therefore compiling error is almost expected if Git is not implemented.
 In this document, I will explain how it works and how you can use it effectively.

 ### How to start?
-From abovementioned clarification, all of the package requires for code development has been installed in your computer, including Git.
+From aforementioned clarification, all of the package requires for code development has been installed in your computer, including Git.

 There is several ways you can work with Git right away.
 1. **Website**